kivy/kivy/doc/sources/guide/licensing.rst

 distributing any of the binaries, please **check all the created files** that don't belong to your source (.dll, .pyd, .so, ...) and include approperiate copyright notices if required by the license the files belong to.
-This way you should satisfy licensing requirements of the Kivy deps.
+This way you may satisfy licensing requirements of the Kivy deps.

 Dependencies
 ------------